How to choose a carpet

 Make sure you’ve got your estimate to hand when you order your carpet, to help you keep the budget on track.

 When you book your carpet fitter, check the services they offer and any extra costs involved.
-You'll probably have to pay the fitter in cash, so make sure you have the right amount on the day.
+You might have to pay the fitter in cash, so make sure you have the right amount on the day.

-Search Which?
-Trusted Traders for free to find a reliable carpet fitter you can trust.
+You can search Which?
+Trusted Traders free of charge to find a reliable carpet fitter you can trust.
 All Which?
-Trusted Traders go through a rigorous assessment process that includes credit and customer reference checks and a visit from a qualified assessor.
+Trusted Traders go through a rigorous assessment process that includes credit and customer reference checks, as well as a visit from a qualified assessor.

 - Buy in winter: Prices start to drop in mid-December and good discounts can be found through the January sales.